Knotx/knotx/documentation/src/main/wiki/Home.md

 ## What problems does Knot.x solve?

-**Knot.x** uses data from any source (like REST / SOAP service, search engine, CRM etc) and transforms it into an unified customer experience using a template from a repository.
+**Knot.x** uses data from any source (like REST / SOAP service, search engine, CRM etc.) and transforms it into an unified customer experience using a template from a repository.
 The template can contain dynamic snippets which determine the way how data is used.
 The repository can be CMS system, Apache or simple catalogue with static HTML pages.